Everything5pounds deals

 Expired

-Online retailer Everything5pounds.com* usually sells clothes, shoes, and bags discounted to £5(ish) each, and accessories from £1.
-It sources unsold stock from top high-street and online brands – MoneySavers have told us they've seen Gap, Topshop, H&M, Dorothy Perkins, and New Look goods – and other unbranded items direct from manufacturers.
+Online retailer Everything5pounds.com* is having a clearance sale, with clothes as cheap as £1, and accessories from 40p.
+It sources unsold stock from top high-street and online brands – in the past MoneySavers have told us they've seen M&S, Topshop, H&M, Dorothy Perkins, and New Look goods – and other unbranded items direct from manufacturers.

 Usually, you won’t know in advance if what you'll get is branded and most items will come de-tagged, so if you only want branded items, which could normally cost up to £50 each, it can be a bit of a game to find them (see 'More info' below) – but as you can see from the image below, they're not always that well disguised.